affordablemobiles/GServerlessSupportLaravel/README.md

     A1comms\GaeSupportLaravel\GaeSupportServiceProvider::class,
     A1comms\GaeSupportLaravel\View\ViewServiceProvider::class,
     A1comms\GaeSupportLaravel\Queue\QueueServiceProvider::class,
+    A1comms\GaeSupportLaravel\Trace\TraceServiceProvider::class,
 ];
 ```

 `A1comms\GaeSupportLaravel\Queue\QueueServiceProvider::class` should replace `Illuminate\Queue\QueueServiceProvider::class` in that array.

 `A1comms\GaeSupportLaravel\View\ViewServiceProvider::class` provides blade view pre-complication, so we no longer have to rely on cachefs as in the previous version.

+`A1comms\GaeSupportLaravel\Trace\TraceServiceProvider::class` provides automatic tracing to Stackdriver Trace in the PHP 7.2 version, but is mainly a placeholder in this version.

 To prepare for deployment to App Engine, which includes pre-compiling the blade templates, run this command: